KeresaIva/Assigment/Test_coverage_plan.md

 <em>Ensure that only valid and unique users can register.</em>

 Tasks:

- -Test registration with invalid or duplicate email addresses.
+- Test registration with invalid or duplicate email addresses.
 - Verify the validation of password complexity requirements.
 - Confirm that the registration form includes necessary fields.